 Although we do not accept unsolicited applications, if interested in a future career as a 9-1-1 Call Taker, please download this Call Taker information package.
 Any openings for this position will be posted on the current vacancies page.Email Recruiting

-- Diploma in a French Immersion Program or other language program is an asset
+- Diploma in a French Immersion Program or other language program an asset

-- Must demonstrate a strong knowledge of the City of Winnipeg streets, roads, major routes and common place locations
+- Demonstrated knowledge of City of Winnipeg streets, roads, major routes and common place locations

-- Ability to establish and maintain a positive, respectful, safe and healthy work environment that supports the physical, psychological and social working relationships with members at all levels in a team environment
+- The ability to establish and maintain a positive, respectful, safe and healthy work environment that supports the physical, psychological and social working relationships with staff at all levels in a team environment

 Applicants who have been educated outside of Canada must have education which is comparable to the minimum qualification in Canada.
 Applicants submitting foreign credentials require an official academic assessment report issued by a recognized Canadian assessment service at application.